krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     passed to the RADIUS server.
 Otherwise, the realm will be included.
 The default value is ``true``.

+**indicator**
+    This tag specifies an authentication indicator to be included in the ticket if this token type is used to authenticate.
+This option may be specified multiple times.
+(New in release 1.14.)

 In the following example, requests are sent to a remote server via UDP::

     [otp]